 Alongside this feedback, Adult Social Care staff tell us that they do not always feel safe at work and experience racism.
 The Council is committed to being an anti-racist (Anti-racism at Devon County Council) and inclusive Council that is intolerant to prejudice and discrimination.
-We want our staff, providers and communities (including people we support) to feel empowered to challenge the inequalities they may see or face and contribute towards the actions in our strategy.
+We want our staff, providers and communities to feel empowered to challenge the inequalities they may see or face and contribute towards the actions in our strategy.

 \Whilst this strategy focuses on transforming Adult Social Care in Devon, it will be achieved as part of the wider health and care system.
-This strategy will help organisations that support the health and wellbeing of people as they grow older to focus on the things that matter most to people in their local communities This includes GPs and other health service providers, organisations providing housing, leisure facilities, transport and those who help make sure that our communities are safe.
+This strategy will help organisations that support the health and wellbeing of people with disabilities and/or mental health needs to focus on the things that matter most to people in their local communities This includes GPs and other health service providers, organisations providing housing, leisure facilities, transport and those who help make sure that our communities are safe.